rajivshah3/documentation/iot/0.1/cryptocore/iota-projects/do-proof-of-work.md

 2. Use the first argument that is passed to the script to connect to a node on either the Devnet or the Mainnet

     ```js

-    // Get the first argument that was passed to this script
-    // This should be a minimum weight magnitude (14 or 9)
+    // This argument should be a minimum weight magnitude (14 or 9)
     const network = process.argv[2];

     // Define a node for each IOTA network